Fort Collins Child Custody Attorney

 Parenting Time

 Parenting time refers to the amount of time that the minor child spends with each parent.
-Not only do the parties have to figure out the regular parenting schedule, but they also need to determine pick-up and drop-off arrangements, the holiday schedule, and the vacation schedule.
+Not only do the parties have to figure out the regular parenting plan and schedule, but they also need to determine pick-up and drop-off arrangements, the holiday schedule, and the vacation schedule.

 Parenting time can either be joint or primary.
-A parent has primary parental responsibility if the other parent has less than 90 overnight visitations with the child.
-If the parents equally share in overnight visitation, there is joint parental responsibility.
+A parent has primary parental responsibility if the other parent has less than 90 overnight visitations with the children.

 Decision-Making Authority